-Duck t 0 0 0 1 Duck to Contents I uge Institute of Motor Indus (IMI) Introduction Motor Vehic Industry and Technologia Automotive Light Vehicl with EV Technology stry n to cle d es - : le 4 Institute of the Motor Industry (IMI) with additional EC Unit: EV Technology SENIOR PHASE PUPILS This course offers a practical approach to learning .
-Subjects include workshop health & safety, car body panel fitting, car service and safety inspections, brake pads and disc fitting, making a hand tool and car washing and valeting.
-This qualification also includes Personal and Social Development (PSD) units such as vehicle manufacture and environment awareness, which support preparation for further study or work life.
-Health &amp; Safety in the Workshop Environment Braking Systems Vehicle Inspection Vehicle Component Fitting Electric Vehicle Technology Car Valeting Environmental Awareness Pupils will be required to participate in a selection process On successful completion of this programme pupils can apply for IMI Level 1 Certificate in Transport Maintenance .
-The skills and knowledge gained in the SCP programme may also support application to National 5 Engineering Skills.
-Tuesday and Thursday afternoons 1 Year Midlothia n Campus/ Sighthill Campus Personal Protective Equipment (PPE) is mandatory to participate in this course.
-The PPE cost of £20.00 must be met by school.
-Skills for W Engineering Skills Nation 5 3 5 Skills for Work National 5 SENIOR PHASE PUPILS This course will provide the broad practical skills base needed in engineering manufacture systems and processes.
+Back to Conter its Page Back to Contents Page Skills for Work Engineering Skills National 5 5 Skills for Work National 5 SENIOR PHASE PUPILS This course will provide the broad practical skills base needed in engineering manufacture systems and processes.
 Pupils will develop the skills and knowledge necessary for basic engineering processes and maintenance working on a range of engineering systems including fitting using hand skills, fabrication engineering, manufacturing project design and electrical and electronic engineering.
 Pupils will also gain an insight into other engineering occupations such as mechanical, automotive, electrical and electronic.
-Mechanical and Fabrication Practical Skills Electrical and Electronic Practical Skills Repair and Maintenance Skills Design and Manufacture Skills and Attitudes for Employability plus An Understanding of the Workplace Engineering Materials Fitting Using Hand Skills Employability and Essential Core Skills Working towards National 5 Maths and Communicatio ns Applicants will be expected to attend a course information event Full time courses in engineering related disciplines Tuesday and Thursday afternoons 1 year Midlothia n Campus Personal Protective Equipment (PPE) is manditory to particatie in this course.
+Mechanical and Fabrication Practical Skills Electrical and Electronic Practical Skills Repair and Maintenance Skills Design and Manufacture Skills Skills and Attitudes for Employability plus An Understandin g of the Workplace Engineering Materials Fitting Using Hand Skills Employability and Essential Core Skills Applicants should be working towards National 5 Maths and Physics or Science related subject.
+A completed personal statement highlighting suitability for the course must be submitted as part of the application process.
+Interested applicants may be required to participate in a course information event.
+Full time courses in engineering related disciplines Tuesday and Thursday afternoons 1 year Midlothian Campus Personal Protective Equipment (PPE) is mandatory to participate in this course.
 The cost of £20.00 must be met by school.